5 Steps for When your Handmade Products Aren’t Selling

 Use Forums

-It may be that your product is awesome but your photography doesn’t do it justice.
+It may be that your product is awesome, but your photography doesn’t do it justice.
 Or maybe your branding is throwing people off.

 Ask specific questions such as:

-• Why do you believe people aren’t buying my product?
+- Why do you believe people aren’t buying my product?

-• If this were your shop, what’s one thing you would change?
+- If this were your shop, what’s one thing you would change?

-• Is the photography sending the right message?
+- Is the photography sending the right message?

 Hire a Coach

-I realize this can be a big expense but decide if it’s worth it for you.
-If you’re serious about turning your handmade business into a main source of income, spending the money on one on one time with a coach who has been-there-done-that could be just what you need.
+I realize this can be a big expense, but decide if it’s worth it for you.
+If you’re serious about turning your handmade business into a main source of income, spending the money on one-on-one time with a coach who has been-there-done-that could be just what you need.

-Call in a favor
+Call in a favour

 If you’re not in a position to hire a coach but could really use feedback from a professional, try reaching out to a business owner you admire or a craft show organizer.
 Get out of your comfort zone and gather a few names of people you may feel a little intimidated to approach.
 Try to choose people who are where you’d like to be in 5 years.